 Ku He was defeated and heavily injured by the Qing Emperor in his battle with him.
 The Qing Emperor used his Tyrannical zhenqi and battle techniques to successfully exhaust Ku He's zhenqi.
 In the end, he defeated Ku He with the ultimate technique of crossing half a lake with a finger.
 Thus, it could be said that Ku He was no match for the Qing Emperor.

 Ku He was instantly killed by the Qing Emperor in his battle.
 The Qing Emperor first used a punch to knock down Sigu Jian.
 Then, he crossed half a lake with a finger and poured a large amount of zhenqi into Ku He's body, causing his meridians to explode.
-The Qing Emperor's advantage lay in his deep inner energy and Tyrannical zhenqi, while Ku He had exquisite techniques in sword techniques.
+The Qing Emperor's advantage lay in his deep internal energy and Tyrannical zhenqi, while Ku He had exquisite techniques in sword techniques.
 Although Sigu Jian had injured Ye Liuyun while he was heavily injured, the Qing Emperor's strength was superior.
 As a result, Ku He could not win against the Qing Emperor.

 Ku He was not the Qing Emperor.
 Ku He was a character in the novel " Celebrating Years."
 He was the Imperial Advisor of the Beiqi Kingdom and also the patron saint of Beiqi.
 The Qing Emperor was a Great Grandmaster hidden in the Qing Royal Palace and possessed the aura of an Overlord.
 Although the Qing Emperor could instantly kill Ku He in the Qing Dynasty, Ku He was not the Qing Emperor himself.

-Wu Zhu could not defeat the Qing Emperor.
-The Qing Emperor had mastered the secret manual of the King's zhenqi and possessed powerful internal energy and martial arts.
-Wu Zhu only had the ability to adapt to changes in his body and had no internal energy.
+The Qing Emperor could not defeat Wu Zhu.
+Although the Qing Emperor was at the peak of human combat power in Joy of Life and possessed powerful martial arts and true energy, Wu Zhu was a powerful robot with the ability to adapt.
 The Qing Emperor's true qi was many times more than Wu Zhu's, giving him more power and skill in battle.
-In addition, the Qing Emperor also had the ability to create wondrous weapons, and Wu Zhu was the Qing Emperor's creator.
-Combining the above information, one could conclude that Wu Zhu could not defeat the Qing Emperor.
+In addition, the Qing Emperor was also the creator of Wu Zhu and had the ability to create wondrous weapons.
+In summary, the Qing Emperor's strength and skill advantage allowed him to defeat Wu Zhu.